Haworthia6/Atelier/README.md

 # Atelier
- An e-Commerce Platform For East Coast Millenials
+ An e-Commerce platform for east coast millenials.

+Atelier is a company best described with the words, *"minimal"*, *"sleek"*, *"aloof"*.
+The product reflects an east coast minimalist nature that NYC is well known for and the site should reflect that.

-Built with a two-person team, Atelier's Product Detail page reqiured a rework in order to attract younger customers with a sleek view while also building with future scalability in mind.
+Built with a two-person team, Atelier's Product Detail page reqiured a rework in order to attract younger customers with a sleek view while noting the possibility of future scaling.
 The company also required use of their REST API, which was blackboxed.

+Using **React** and **Redux** as the primary tools, the new Atelier Product Detail page offers seamless tied functionality between components that were built modularly.
+Strong regard was given to reusable components that may be used in other parts of the codebase.
+For styling, SCSS was used as a preprocessor, again, with reusability kept in mind.
+Overall, the construction aimed to be both highly operational and eye-catching.

 # Team
 - Eren Serpin : [Product Overview Component](#Product-Overview-Component)